EnterpriseDT/DatabaseFileSystem1/README.md

 12. Name the newly created folder, 'DBFS'.
 13. Click 'Apply changes'.

-## Testing the installation
+## Testing

-The next step is to create a DBFS folder in the virtual file-system.
-To do this, right-click on an existing folder, select 'Add folder' -> 'DBFS'.
+To test, create a DBFS folder in CompleteFTP's virtual file-system.
+To do this, right-click on an existing folder (e.g. a test user's home folder), select 'Add folder' -> 'DBFS'.
 You should now be able to log in via an FTP client and navigate into the DBFS folder.
 Any directories that you create from the client will be created inside the database, as well as the physical directory.

 ## Tips and Troubleshooting

+* Documentation on developing JSS file-system extensions is [here](http://enterprisedt.com/products/completeftp/doc/guide/html/jssfilesystemextensions.html).
+* JSS API documentation can be found [here](http://enterprisedt.com/products/completeftp/doc/guide/jssapi/modules/API.html).
 * Use Windows Explorer to see the physical directories being created (via the FTP client).
 * Use [Compact View](http://www.softpedia.com/get/Internet/Servers/Database-Utils/CompactView.shtml) to inspect the contents of the SQL Server Compact database.
 * Place logging messages in the JSS code using ``console.log("My log message");``